qntm/base131072/README.md

 # base131072

-Base131072 is a binary encoding optimised for UTF-32-encoded text and Twitter, the intended successor to [Base65536](https://github.com/ferno/base65536).
+Base131072 is a binary encoding optimised for UTF-32-encoded text and Twitter; it is the intended successor to [Base65536](https://github.com/ferno/base65536).
+This JavaScript module, `base131072`, is an implementation of this encoding.

 Efficiency ratings are averaged over long inputs.
 Higher is better.